-- 2.8 General document and record control will be undertaken in accordance with EP SHB procedures.
+- 2.8 General document and record control will be undertaken in accordance with EP Waste Management Ltd procedures.
 This will include:

 - project document control procedures;

 - risk assessments;

 - auditing compliance; and

 - project management compliance.

-- 2.9 All applicable consents, permits, permissions, licences and environmental surveys required and acquired prior to construction will be transposed into the detailed CEMP for reference and where applicable legal compliance. - 2.10 On completion of the contract, final versions of all relevant documents relating to the construction phase, including risk assessments, Environmental Management Plans and all documents that record environmental risks and mitigation measures will be submitted to relevant personnel.
+- 2.9 All applicable consents, permits, permissions, licences and environmental surveys required and acquired prior to construction will be transposed into the detailed CEMP for reference and where applicable legal compliance.

+2.10 On completion of the contract, final versions of all relevant documents relating to the construction phase of the Proposed Development, including risk assessments, Environmental Management Plans and all documents that record environmental risks and mitigation measures will be submitted to relevant personnel.